 Reimbursement of board members

-The board members receive no remuneration for their administrative work
+The board members do not receive any remuneration for their board work.

 4. Spending the capital